rjtsdl/AlgoUnderstanding/README.md

 # AlgoUnderstanding
-This project is to summarize the interesting algorithm i have seen and record me personal understanding on them.
+This project is to summarize the interesting algorithms i have seen and to record my personal understanding on them.